Build a Snowman Clock

 To visually see the difference between each hand, we had students color them different colors.
 Then, we helped kids secure the hands to the center of their clocks with a brad.

 Once the clock was built, students cut out their snowman and were ready to tell time!

 We have so many uses for these completed clocks!
 One of the most meaningful ways we use them is to call out various times and have the students manipulate their clocks to show us the time.

 Also, when we post our daily schedule, we have children use the clocks to show us the times for school events such as recess, lunch, reading, etc.

 Once we completed our time practice in class, our students loved taking the clocks home to extend the learning with their family.

-We hope your little ones enjoy building their snowman clocks as much as ours do!
+We hope your little ones enjoy building their snowman clocks as much as ours did!

 Grab Your Set

 Click the blue button below to download your free snowman clock and then hop over and snag 11 more telling time activities students love in our shop or on Teachers Pay Teachers!